Oregon health officials warn of consequences of Thanksgiving

 Following previous holidays, COVID-19 cases in Oregon have increased.
 Health officials say they are worried if that pattern continues hospitals will be overburdened and not able to assist everyone in a timely manner.

-“The key take away today is to cancel or extremely dial back Thanksgiving plans,” said Jennifer Vines, the Multnomah County Health Officer.
+“The key takeaway today is to cancel or extremely dial back Thanksgiving plans,” said Jennifer Vines, the Multnomah County Health Officer.
 “An increase (in cases) two or three weeks from now would land us in an extremely difficult position.”

 As COVID-19 cases increase in Oregon, officials’ concerns about hospitals reaching capacity are also growing.